barton-willis/asymptotic_expansion/README.md

 The purpose of this code is for computing limits.
 Possibly the function `asymptotic-expansion` could be promoted to a user level function, but for now it isn't intended to be used that way.

 This code hooks into the limit code in two ways.
-First it modifies the CL function `stirling0`  that is called the various functions in the limit code.
+First it modifies the CL function `stirling0`  that is called by various functions in the limit code.
 Possibly the orginal intent was that `stirling0` would only apply the Stirling approximation, but over the years, it gained other duites.
 Second it modifies the CL function `gruntz1` to call the function  `asymptotic-expansion` before entering the main code for computing limits.